 \textbf{(a) Limitations of the attack mechanism.} The attack success rate 0of the adversarial patch generated by the glass-box attack in a closed-box detector is significantly reduced, especially when targeting two-stage and transformer-based detectors.
 In these cases, the attack success rate of the single-stage adversarial patch drops to a minimum of $37.45 \%$ (Fig.~\ref{confusion}).
 This is a common problem faced by current adversarial attacks.
 The difference in feature space between the unified feature map prediction of the single-stage detector and the step-by-step feature processing in the two-stage detector prevents effective alignment of the adversarial perturbation information. \textit{Shakedrop} and other strategy have slightly improved the transferability by changing the complexity of the model.
 However, a generalized training framework is still required to address the limitation of over-reliance on adversarial attacks.

-(b) Fight against the shape constraints of the patch.
-The proposed AdvReal method mainly focuses on adversarial effectiveness and does not effectively constrain the nature looking of generated patches.
+\textbf{(b) Fight against the shape constraints of the patch.} The proposed AdvReal method mainly focuses on adversarial effectiveness and does not effectively constrain the nature looking of generated patches.
 Consequently, adversarial patches may appear visually unnatural and easily detectable, limiting their use in scenarios requiring visual subtlety.
 Future research could further explore achieving a better balance between adversarial effectiveness and nature looking.